 Primary data was gathered with the use of a structured questionnaire and was administered to consented people during data collection.
-The questionnaire was prepared in English and administered in Twi language, which is the most widely spoken and understood language in the district.
-The first section of the questionnaire comprised of questions on participant's socio-demographic factors and reproductive characteristics of the married men.
-The subsequent section was on knowledge and attitude of married men on fertility treatment.
-The last sector was on challenges associated with male involvement in fertility treatment services as perceived by married men.
-Trained research assistants collected the data.
+The questionnaire was administered in English and translated in Twi language, a widely spoken and understood language in the municipal.
+The questionnaire comprised of questions on participant's socio-demographic factors, knowledge and attitude of married men on fertility treatment, challenges associated with male involvement in fertility treatment services as perceived by married men and reproductive characteristics of the married men.
+Health inclined workers were trained as research assistants collected the data.
 Each eligible person within the clustered community was approached and asked for consent after which the questionnaire was administered.